 We buy travel insurance from SafetyWing or Heymondo.
 They’re popular travel insurance providers used by many long-term travelers.
 Follow the links to get a free quote from SafetyWing or Heymondo.
 Get 5% off on Heymondo when you use our link.

 Electrical outlets in South Korea are round so plugs are typically Type C or Type F. Be sure to bring the right power adapters for your devices.
 Electrical voltage is 220/230V.

 By no means am I an expert on Seoul but I do hope that you find this guide helpful.
 I’m only sharing some of the things I’ve learned from our trips.
 If you have any questions, then please feel free to ask us in the comment section below.
 You’re welcome to join our Facebook Travel Group as well.

 Thanks for stopping by and have fun in the land of K-pop and kimchi!

 These are some of the things we brought with us to Seoul.
-If you’d like to see what other gear we bring with us on trips, then you can check out our “What’s in Our Backpack?” post.
-(NOTE: The following links are Amazon affiliate links.)
+If you’d like to see what other gear we bring with us on trips, then you’re welcome to have a look inside our backpack.
+(NOTE: The following links are Amazon and other affiliate links.)

 This travel guide contains affiliate links, which means we’ll earn a small commission if you make a booking at no extra cost to you.
 We only recommend products and services that we use ourselves and firmly believe in.
 We really appreciate your support as this helps us make more of these free travel guides.
 Thank you!